DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-05-06-broadcast-application-shutdown-message.md

 ---
 layout: post
-title: Broadcast shutdown/restart messages to all users
+title: Broadcast shutdown/restart messages to all application users
 category: blog
 comments: true
 excerpt: Broadcast message to all users before shutdown and post restart (Spring, JSP and JQuery)